The Power of Contrast for Feature Learning: A Theoretical Analysis: Omitted proofs for Section

 Note that by the definition of random masking augmentation, we have $X_1=AX,X_2=(I-A)X$, which implies $X_1+X_2=X$.
 On the other hand, $X_1$ and $X_2$ have no common nonzero entries, hence the matrix $X_1X_2^\top+X_2X_1^\top$ only consists of off-diagonal entries and each of the off-diagonal entry denoted as $x_{ij}$ appears if and only if $a_i+a_j=1$.
 Moreover, if it appears, we must have $x_{ij}$ equals to the $(i,j)$-th element of $XX^\top$.
 With this result, we can then compute the expectation in Equation \eqref{loss: random masking}:

-By similar argument as in the proof of Proposition \ref{prop: augment}, we can conclude that $W_{\CL}$ satisfy the desired conditions. \end{proof} \begin{remark} Note that the two views generated by random masking augmentation have disjoint non-zero dimensions, hence contrasting such positive pairs yields correlation between different dimensions only.
-That's why the first term in equation (\ref{dd mat}) appears to be $\Delta(XX^\top)$ where the diagonal entries are eliminated. \end{remark}
+By a similar argument as in the proof of Proposition \ref{prop: augment}, we can conclude that $W_{\CL}$ satisfies the desired conditions. \end{proof} \begin{remark} Note that the two views generated by random masking augmentation have disjoint non-zero dimensions, hence contrasting such positive pairs yields a correlation between different dimensions only.
+That is why the first term in equation (\ref{dd mat}) appears to be $\Delta(XX^\top)$ where the diagonal entries are eliminated. \end{remark}